qinjie/opensearch-workshop/solr-commands.md

 - Choose one node, open its port 8983 to the host which will access Solr Dashboard.
 - Get the private IP address of all 3 instances.

+Create 1 EC2 instances as client with label `oss-elasticsearch-client-host`.

+- Preferably to be in the same subnet as above 3 EC2 instances.

 Install Apache Solr on them.

 ```